neo4j-labs/aura-cli/README.md

 Configured credentials will be overriden if environment variables for the Client ID or Client Secret are set.

+### Config

+The `aura config` commands allows to set configurations and default values.
+Currently there are 2 options which can be set with the `aura config set` command:

+- `default-tenant` - the default tenant which to use for commands like `aura instances create` (where a tenant-id is required)
+- `default-output` - the default output format for API commands (json, text or table)

+List of all config commands:

+- `aura config get`
+- `aura config list`
+- `aura config set`
+- `aura config unset`

 ### API Commands

 API commands are divided into 3 resources: `instance`, `tenants` and `snapshots`.